Swethaa-02/LaymanLens/README.md

 ---

 ## Results
--Converts complex technical terms into beginner-friendly sentences.
+- Converts complex technical terms into beginner-friendly sentences.

--Works effectively on research papers, legal documents, and technical manuals.
+- Works effectively on research papers, legal documents, and technical manuals.

--Reduces reading and comprehension time by up to 60% (based on test feedback).
+- Reduces reading and comprehension time by up to 60% (based on test feedback).

--Maintains accuracy while simplifying content.
+- Maintains accuracy while simplifying content.

 ---

 ## Future Improvements
--Add multi-language support for global usage.
+- Add multi-language support for global usage.

--Deploy on free permanent hosting to ensure 24/7 access.
+- Deploy on free permanent hosting to ensure 24/7 access.

--Integrate a browser extension for quick text simplification on any website.
+- Integrate a browser extension for quick text simplification on any website.

--Improve AI model for even higher accuracy and contextual understanding.
+- Improve AI model for even higher accuracy and contextual understanding.

 ---